Vocera Communications, Inc.

 Vocera sells a communications platform focused on healthcare that encompasses software, hardware, and professional services.
 Vocera engages various contract manufacturers to build specialized products for the hardware components of its communications platform, including manufacturers in Mexico, Taiwan and China.
 Vocera typically sells directly to its customers, and it ships its products through numerous warehouses around the globe.

-Vocera adheres to the Responsible Business Alliance’s Code of Conduct, which includes labor standards relating to freely chosen employment, young workers, working hours, wages and benefits, humane treatment, non-discrimination and freedom of association.
-Vocera does not have specific internal accountability standards and procedures for employees or contractors failing to meet company standards regarding slavery and trafficking; however, Vocera’s policies require compliance by its employees, agents, contractors and consultants with laws, rules and regulations.
+Vocera adheres to the Responsible Business Alliance’s Code of Conduct (the “RBA Code of Conduct”), which includes labor standards relating to freely chosen employment, young workers, working hours, wages and benefits, humane treatment, non-discrimination/non-harassment and freedom of association.
+The RBA Code of Conduct is a valuable tool in addressing modern slavery, as it covers a range of subjects related to slavery and human trafficking, and Vocera’s employees, agents, contractors and consultants are required to adhere to it in the performance of their duties.
+Vocera does not have specific internal accountability standards and procedures for employees or contractors failing to meet Vocera’s standards regarding slavery and trafficking; however, Vocera’s policies require compliance by its employees, agents, contractors and consultants with (i) the RBA Code of Conduct and (ii) laws, rules and regulations.
 These policies include reporting procedures and accountability provisions, and provide for protection against retaliation for those making a report.
 If Vocera becomes aware of a violation of its policies, Vocera will reasonably investigate the matter and take appropriate action, which may include termination.
 Furthermore, if Vocera becomes aware that laws, rules or regulations have been violated, Vocera will cooperate fully with the appropriate authorities.

 Vocera’s standard supplier agreements obligate suppliers to adhere to applicable laws and regulations, and Vocera’s major supplier agreements require compliance with certain standards relating to working conditions.
 Vocera does not require direct suppliers to certify that materials incorporated into Vocera’s products comply with the laws regarding slavery and human trafficking of the country or countries in which they are doing business.

-The Board of Directors of Vocera Communications, Inc. approved this Transparency Statement on February 7, 2018, and Vocera has duly caused tthe undersigned director.
+The Board of Directors of Vocera Communications, Inc. approved this Transparency Statement on February 10, 2021, and Vocera has duly caused this Transparency Statement to be signed on its behalf by the undersigned director.

 President and Chief Executive Officer